Jacob Gaumer Jr. was born in 1789 in Southampton Township, Somerset County, PA, the daughter of Johann "Jacob" and Maria

 In about 1811, Jacob and Elizabeth became charter members of the newly forming church congregation in Adamsville known as New Hope Evangelical Lutheran Church.
 Jacob's parents and brother Daniel and his wife also were inaugural members.

 During the first week of 1812, their infant daughter Rachel was baptized in the church by Rev. Anthony Weyer.
 Said the 1913 book History of the New Hope Evangelical Lutheran Church of Adamsville, Ohio: "Having been baptized at the age of two months shows that, in those days of inconveniences and hardships, her parents were neither unmindful nor neglectful of their sacred duties."

 In late 1813, the Gaumers moved from Gilbert to near their church in Adams Township north of Adamsville.
 In 1841, they constructed the first brick home ever built in Adams Township, having fired the brick on their farm the year before.

 Jacob died in Adams on Dec.
 12 or 13, 1863.
-He was laid to rest in New Hope Lutheran Cemetery in Adamsville.
+His remains were laid to rest in New Hope Lutheran Cemetery in Adamsville.
 His grave marker today is blackened with age and almost illegible.
 [Find-a-Grave]

 Elizabeth survived her husband by five years.
 She passed into eternity on Nov.
 19, 1868.
 Burial also was in New Hope.
 A carving of an open book -- The Holy Bible? -- adorns the top of her upright grave marker.
 [Find-a-Grave]